flemay/3musketeers/docs/guide/tools.md

 The 3 Musketeers pattern helps software development by being repeatable and consistent across different environments.
 Running tasks such as testing should not be any different locally than on a CI/CD tool.
 The combination of Make, Docker, and Compose achieve that.

 Other tools can definitely be used to meet the same goal depending on your own context.
-You or your organisation may not need to support Windows for instance, and a tool like [zeus&#8599;][linkZeus] can replace Make.
+You or your organisation may not need to support Windows for instance, and a tool like [zeus][linkZeus] can replace Make.
 You may also just want to rely on shell scripts and Docker, or use only Make and Docker.
 See [patterns][linkPatterns] for other suggestions.

 [linkPatterns]: patterns